How to keep fit for free via YouTube, Instagram, apps etc

 - Fitness Blender – always free (but has optional premium membership).
 The Fitness Blender website provides free workout videos and exercise programmes you can follow at home – MSE Billy and MSE Roxanne are both fans.
 There's a range of videos of different lengths, including a 40-minute upper-body strength workout, a 15-minute cardio workout and an 8-minute breathing 'workout' to help with stress.

 - The Body Coach – 250+ free Joe Wicks videos.
 MSE Kirsty's a big fan of Joe Wicks, or 'The Body Coach', who offers subscription plans to help people get fit and lose weight through healthy recipes and exercise – but he also offers over 250 free home workouts on his YouTube channel, including chair workouts for people with limited mobility.
-In addition, he's live streaming PE sessions for kids during the first national lockdown last year (which you can still watch) while schools were closed.
+In addition, he streamed free PE sessions for kids during the first national lockdown last year (which you can still watch) while schools were closed.

 - Sydney Cummings.
 MSE Rebecca R swears by these 10-60 minute workouts from US-based personal trainer Sydney, which are based on everything from yoga to high-intensity interval training (HIIT).
 There are 500+ free workouts on her YouTube channel, including equipment-free workouts for those who don't have exercise equipment at home.